Paul1365972/Ilblu/README.md

 `./gradlew paperInit paperApply paperclip`
 ```

+## Fork

+Creating a fork via Ilblu has several advantages:
+- More modern framework for developing than older solutions (E.g byof)
+- Modular inclusion of other forks
+- Incremental building

+### Getting started

+1. Fork this project
+2. Edit `gradle.properties` to your likings
+3. Add your fork name to the end of `/patches/apply`
+4. Run ```./gradlew paperInit paperApplyPatches paperRebuildPatches```
+5. (Edit the README.md)

+### Add foreign patches

+Create a new folder in `/patches` containing the api and server subdirectories

+Now add the relative path to the patches folder above your fork in `/patches/apply`

 ## Developing

-To get started clone this repository and run `./ilblu patch init` or `./gradlew paperInit paperApplyPatches` to setup your workspace.
+To get started clone this repository and run `./gradlew paperInit paperApplyPatches` or `./ilblu patch init` to setup your workspace.

 ### Creating patches

-- Make changes to Ilblu-API or Ilblu-Server and commit them
+- Make changes to `/<NAME>-API` or `/<NAME>-Server` and commit them
-- Run `./ilblu rebuild` or `./gradlew paperRebuildPatches` to create the patch files
+- Run `./gradlew paperRebuildPatches` or `./ilblu rebuild`  to create the patch files
 - Finish by committing and pushing the changes made to the patch files

 ### Testing

 **Important: Test jars contain copyrighted material and should be distributed under no circumstances**

-To build your test server jar just run `./gradlew shadowJar`, output in Ilblu-Server/build/libs
+To build your test server jar just run ```./gradlew shadowJar```, output in `/<NAME>-Server/build/libs`

 ### Deploying

-To get a distributable server jar (paperclip), just run `./gradlew paperclip`, output in main directory
+To get a distributable server jar (paperclip), just run ```./gradlew paperclip```, output in main directory

 ### Still confused?